Eschatologue/CM_wiki/docs/gameplay/downtime/fishing.md

 This newly designed fishing mechanic is completely different from what you might remember in the previous version.
 Forget the old rules and refer to this version from now on.

-&emsp; **Time.** Fishing takes time.
+**Time.** Fishing takes time.
 From preparing your gear, attaching the bait and tackles, luring the rod, and of course, waiting.
 Each fishing attempt will take at least **1 hour**.

-&emsp; **Equipment.** To fish you need two things; A Fishing Rod and a Fishing supplies.
+**Equipment.** To fish you need two things; A Fishing Rod and a Fishing supplies.
 A Fishing Rod is required to reel in your fish while Fishing supplies contains various items to such as bait, hook, lines etc to help said fishing.

 ## Resolution